Biases in prime factorizations and Liouville functions for arithmetic progressions: Introduction

-Having separated the odd primes, the natural thing to do next is to consider primes mod 4.
-Surprisingly, we observe the behaviour as in Figure 2 above.
-In this case, the arithmetic function $\lambda(n;4,3)$ resembles the non-principal Dirichlet character mod 4, and its partial sums are shown to be \emph{positive}.
-On the other hand, the behaviour of $\lambda(n;4,1)$ turns out to be related to the classical $\lambda(n)$ restricted to arithmetic progressions mod $4$.
-Numerically, we checked that the $L(x;4,1)\geq 0$ up to $x\leq 10^{11}$, but for arbitrary $x$ were only able to prove the weak estimate in Lemma \ref{gaps}.
+By multiplicativity, our function $\lambda(n;q,a_1,\dots,a_r)$ is defined by its values on primes less than $q$, so it suffices to set these values to be equal to that of the desired non-trivial real Dirichlet character $\chi_q$.
+In this case, we can predict the behaviour of the function and its `complement', so to speak.
+For example, the $\lambda(n;4,3)$ resembles the nonprincipal Dirichlet character modulo $4$, and its partial sums are shown to be \emph{positive}, whereas the $\lambda(n;4,1)$ turns out to be related to the classical $\lambda(n)$ restricted to arithmetic progressions modulo $4$ (c.f.
+Proposition \ref{primesmod4}).
+The next theorem describes the character-like case and its complement.

-For general moduli, taking $r= \varphi(q)/2$, for certain choices of $a_1,\dots,a_r$ coprime to $q$, the function $\lambda(n;q,a_1,\dots,a_r)$ resembles a Dirichlet character, and in this sense is `character-like,' in the sense of \cite{BCC}.
-In this case, we can predict the behaviour of the function and its `complement', that is, when we are in the analogous setting to $\lambda(n;4,1)$ and $\lambda(n;4,3)$.